 Endpoints are custom functions that produce data for use by widgets and external systems.
 Endpoints can access entity data and external web services.

-Creating endpoints in the IBM WEX Application Builder administration tool can help you accomplish the following goals:
+Creating endpoints in the IBM WEX Application Builder administration tool can accomplish the following goals:

 Reuse code for custom widgets.
 Widgets that need to share data or calculations can use the same endpoint.